 An appropriate professional appearance is expected at all times.
 Long hair should be neatly tied back off the face.
 Correct school uniform, in good repair, should be worn and uniform checks are carried out regularly by the Tutor Team.
-Please use the Uniform List to ensure your daughter has the correct items.
-She must take responsibility for her personal belongings in School and she is asked not to bring valuable items or large sums of money into School.
-All her belongings should be named.
+Please use the Uniform List to ensure your child has the correct items.
+They must take responsibility for their personal belongings in School and they are asked not to bring valuable items or large sums of money into School.
+All their belongings should be named.
 Any items found 'astray' will be placed in lost property.
 Make-up and coloured hair are not permitted.
 No jewellery is permitted apart from a wrist watch and earrings which must be discreet, spherical and in gold, silver, pearl or clear glass.
 Pupils are required to remove their earrings for PE lessons.

-If, for religious reasons, parents wish their daughter to wear a cross or another religious symbol, please would they write to the Head of Year, requesting permission.
+If, for religious reasons, parents wish their $% \left( 1\right) =\left( 1\right) \left( 1\right)$ child to wear a cross or another religious symbol, please would they write to the Head of Year, requesting permission.